wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 We verbalize or remove non-standard words from our training data, this includes slashes, numbers, ampersands, etc.

-Slashes (i.e. "us lash") have a particularly notorious history at WellSaid Labs.
-We didn't realize that slashes can both be voiced or silent depending on the context.
-All in all, our model learned to stay silent, even when our users wrote out the word "slash".
+:eyes: Story Time!
+Slashes, or "us lash" have history.
+Awhile back, we didn't realize that slashes can both be voiced or silent depending on the context.
+Short story, our model learned to stay silent even when our users wrote out the word "slash".
+So, after a lot of back and forth, we figured out that if users typed in "us lash", the model would hesitantly say "slash".

 ### Voice-Over Invariants

 #### Pauses & Breaks

 We have decided that the longest meaningful pause is around 1 second long.
-If a pause is longer than that, we consider that pause to be a break.
+If a pause is longer than that, we consider that pause to be a break instead.

 We use a couple of different methods for identifying pauses or breaks:

 - We look for audio segments that are quieter than -50 db.
-We are sometimes more restrictive.
+We are sometimes more restrictive to increase data quality.
 - We start looking 50 or more milliseconds after a speech segment.
 This accounts for unvoiced speech sounds at the end of a word, like "s".
 - We look for audio segments that are untranscribable.